Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisations and de Rham power series

-In the non-degenerate setting $\omega=\pi^{-1}$, and in order to compare $\phi_w(\pi)$ with the quantisations of Theorem \ref{quantpropsd}, we need to know whether it is self-dual.
+When $w$ comes from an even associator, we then have: \begin{proposition} For a smooth algebra $A$ over a field $k \supset \Q$ and for $w \in \Levi_{\GT}^t(k)$, the map $\phi_w$ restricts to a map $ \phi_w \co \cP(A,0)^{sd} \to Q\cP_w(A,0)^{sd}$, i.e. the Tamarkin quantisation $\phi_w(\pi)$ of any Poisson structure $\pi$ on $A$ is self-dual.
+When $\pi$ is non-degenerate, the quantisation $\phi_w(\pi)$ corresponds under Theorem \ref{quantpropsd} to the constant de Rham power series $\pi^{-1}$. \end{proposition} \begin{proof} The global formality quasi-isomorphisms of \cite{vdBerghGlobalDQ} depend only on a choice of quasi-isomorphism in the formal case, i.e. replacing $A$ with the pro-algebra $k\llbracket t_1, \ldots, t_d\rrbracket$ when $A$ has dimension $d$.
 Tamarkin's approach to quantisation, as described in \cite{kontsevichOperads}, relies on showing that the equivalence class of $P_2$-algebra deformations of $\Pol(k[ t_1, \ldots, t_d],0)$ invariant under affine transformations is trivial.
-The same will necessarily be true for the equivalence class of involutive $P_2$-algebra deformations, replacing the deformation complex of \cite[\S 3.4]{kontsevichOperads} with its subspace of odd weight.
-If $w(-1)=t$, the formality isomorphism of \cite[Theorem 1.1]{vdBerghGlobalDQ} then gives $\phi \co \widehat{\Pol}(A,0)\llbracket \hbar^2 \rrbracket \simeq Q\widehat{\Pol}_w(A,0)^{sd}$, so we have shown the following:
+The same is true for the equivalence class of anti-involutive $P_2$-algebra deformations, replacing the deformation complex of \cite[\S 3.4]{kontsevichOperads} with its subspace of odd weight.

-\begin{proposition} For a smooth algebra $A$ over a field $k \supset \Q$ and for $w \in \Levi_{\GT}^t(k)$, the Kontsevich--Tamarkin quantisation $\phi_w(\pi)$ of any Poisson structure $\pi$ on $A$ is self-dual.
-When $\pi$ is non-degenerate, the quantisation $\phi_w(\pi)$ corresponds under Theorem \ref{quantpropsd} to the constant de Rham power series $\pi^{-1}$. \end{proposition}

-The explicit quantisation formulae of \cite{kontsevichPoisson} satisfy $a\star_{-\hbar} b = b\star_{\hbar} a$, so are self-dual and are thus covered by the proposition.